 __ are put at the end of the sentence.

 __ All the facts and information that come before the citation are from that source.

 Examples in MLA Style:

 You use them after every quotation, paraphrase, or summary.
 All the facts and information before the parenthetical citation must have come from the same source.
 The only time you do not use one is for your thoughts and opinions, and anything considered "common knowledge."
 An example of common knowledge is "George Washington was the first President of the United States."
-If in doubt, cite it.

 Database articles - use author: (Morris).